weaviate/weaviate-io/developers/weaviate/api/graphql/filters.md

 <MoleculeGQLDemo query='%7B%0D%0A++Get+%7B%0D%0A++++Publication%28where%3A+%7B%0D%0A++++++++++path%3A+%5B%22name%22%5D%2C%0D%0A++++++++++operator%3A+Like%2C%0D%0A++++++++++valueString%3A+%22New+%2A%22%0D%0A++++++%7D%29+%7B%0D%0A++++++name%0D%0A++++%7D%0D%0A++%7D%0D%0A%7D'/>

 #### Notes
 Each query using the `Like` operator iterates over the entire inverted index for that property.
 The search time will go up linearly with the dataset size.
 Be aware that there might be a point where this query is too expensive and will not work anymore.
 We will improve this implementation in a future release.
-You can leave feedback or feature requests in a [Github issue](https://github.com/weaviate/weaviate/issues).
+You can leave feedback or feature requests in a [GitHub issue](https://github.com/weaviate/weaviate/issues).

 #### Example response